equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 or get the values later from the file `terraform.tfstate` which should have been automatically generated as a side-effect of the "terraform apply" command.

-## Checking Capacity in a Packet Facility (optional)
+## Checking Capacity in a Equinix Metal Facility (optional)
-Before attempting to create the cluster, it is a good idea to do a quick capacity check to be sure there are enough devices at your chosen Packet facility.
+Before attempting to create the cluster, it is a good idea to do a quick capacity check to be sure there are enough devices at your chosen Equinix Metal facility.

 We've included a `check_capacity.py` file to be run prior to a build.
 The file will read your `terraform.tfvars` file to use your selected host sizes and quantities or use the defaults if you've not set any.